yunsoul/design/AstSemantics.md

   * Return types, which are a sequence of local types
   * Argument types, which are a sequence of local types

+Note that WebAssembly itself does not support variable-length argument lists.
+C and C++ compilers are expected to implement this functionality by storing an array of arguments in a buffer in linear memory and passing a pointer to the buffer.

 In the MVP, the length of the return types vector may only be 0 or 1.
 This restriction may be lifted in the future with the addition of support for [multiple return values](FutureFeatures.md#multiple-return-values").